norvig/paip-lisp/docs/chapter8.md

  (integerp (second (exp-args exp)))))))
 ```

-The function `simplify` assures that any compound expression will be simplified by first simplifying the arguments and then calling `simplify-exp.` This latter function searches through the simplification rules, much like `use-eliza-rules` and `translate-to-expression`.
+The function `simplify` assures that any compound expression will be simplified by first simplifying the arguments and then calling `simplify-exp`.
+This latter function searches through the simplification rules, much like `use-eliza-rules` and `translate-to-expression`.
 When it finds a match, `simplify-exp` substitutes in the proper variable values and calls `simplify` on the result, `simplify-exp` also has the ability to call `eval` to simplify an arithmetic expression to a number.
-As in STUDENT , it is for the sake of this eval that we require expressions to be represented as lists in prefix notation.
+As in STUDENT, it is for the sake of this `eval` that we require expressions to be represented as lists in prefix notation.
 Numeric evaluation is done *after* checking the rules so that the rules can intercept expressions like (/ 1 0) and simplify them to `undefined`.
-If we did the numeric evaluation first, these expressions would yield an error when passed to eval.
+If we did the numeric evaluation first, these expressions would yield an error when passed to `eval`.
 Because Common Lisp supports arbitrary precision rational numbers (fractions), we are guaranteed there will be no round-off error, unless the input explicitly includes inexact (floating-point) numbers.
 Notice that we allow computations involving the four arithmetic operators, but exponentiation is only allowed if the exponent is an integer.
 That is because expressions like (^ 4 1/2) are not guaranteed to return 2 (the exact square root of 4); the answer might be 2.0 (an inexact number).